Microsoft Copilot

 The limitations of tools like Copilot are not trivial and should be taken into consideration and explained to students at every opportunity.

-- Outdated information: The large language model that comprises Copilot’s knowledge base is only current up to a point in time.
+- Outdated information—its knowledge base is only current up to a point in time.

-- Lacking personalisation: It doesn’t have the ability to adapt its responses to an individual or a learning style.
+- Lacking personalisation—no ability to adapt responses to an individual or a learning type.

-- No emotional intelligence: An inability to understand emotional cues results in its inability to provide any level of learning support or motivation.
+- No emotional intelligence—an inability to understand emotional cues results in no provision for learning support or motivation.

-- Accuracy: While Copilot aims to provide accurate information, it is not infallible and prone to information bias.
+- Inaccuracy and bias—it is not infallible and prone to information bias.
 It can even generate fake references in an attempt to sound plausible.
 Therefore it is imperative for users to cross-verify against reliable sources.

-- Lack of context: Copilot doesn’t remember past interactions, leading to an inability to provide relevant responses longitudinally.
+- Lack of context—it doesn’t remember past interactions when starting a new conversation, leading to an inability to provide relevant responses longitudinally.

 Is my data protected while using Copilot?